-Every 3 months Local Authorities enter their data onto WasteDataFlow to report on recycling, re-use, composting and disposal activities.
-We report provisional results for Local Authorities in Wales through the Quarterly release.
-This is a quarterly summary of provisional Local Authority waste data.
-The Quarterly release is designed to give an early indication of trends.
+Every 3 months Local Authorities enter their data onto WasteDataFlow (external link) to report on recycling, re-use, composting and disposal activities.
+We report provisional results for Local Authorities in Wales through the Quarterly release which is designed to give an early indication of trends.

-More information on municipal waste management statistics in England is available on the Department for Environment, Food and Rural Affairs website.
+More information on municipal waste management statistics in England is available on English municipal waste management statistics: Department for Environment, Food and Rural Affairs (external link).

 More information on municipal waste management statistics in Northern Ireland is available on Northern Ireland's municipal waste management statistics: Northern Ireland Environment Agency (external link).

-More information on municipal waste management statistics in Scotland is available on Scotland's municipal waste management statistics: Scotland Environment Protection Agency website.
+More information on municipal waste management statistics in Scotland is available on Scotland's municipal waste management statistics: Scotland Environment Protection Agency website (external link)